hirkojoba/MedsConnect/README.md

   <img src="Screenshots/caregiver viewing patient's data.png" width="250" alt="Caregiver Viewing Patient Data"/>
 </p>

 **Caregiver - View Patient Dashboard:** Caregivers can view their patients' medication schedules and adherence statistics based on granted permissions.
 This enables remote monitoring and support for medication adherence.
+There is also a "back to my view" button at the top-left corner so that the caregiver can also view their own dashboard and etc if they also track their own medication.

 <p align="center">
   <img src="Screenshots/caregiver marks patient medication as taken.png" width="250" alt="Caregiver Marking Medication as Taken"/>
 </p>

-**Caregiver - Mark Medications Taken:** With appropriate permissions, caregivers can mark medications as taken on behalf of their patients.
+**Caregiver - Mark Medications Taken:** With appropriate permissions, caregivers can mark medications as taken on behalf of their patients and the caregiver's name will be marked under that medication's history.
 Useful for elderly patients, children, or those needing assistance with medication management.

 ## Download